-Termination (Continued) Deferred benefit Amount Benefit computed under law in effect at termination and increased by the following annual augmentation percentage: (a.)
+Termination (Concluded) Refund of contributions (Concluded) Amount Member's contributions with 6.00% interest compounded daily to July 1, 2011, and 4.00% compounded daily thereafter.
+If a member is vested, a deferred annuity may be elected in lieu of a refund.
+Deferred benefit Age/service requirement Eight years of Allowable Service.
+Amount Benefit computed under law in effect at termination and increased by the following annual augmentation percentage: (a.)
 0.00% before July 1, 1979; (b.)
-5.00% from July 1, 1979 to January 1, 1981; (c.)
+5.00% from July 1, 1979, to January 1, 1981; (c.)
 3.00% until age 55, or until January 1, 2012, whichever is earlier; (d.)
 5.00% thereafter until the annuity begins but prior to January 1, 2012; and (e.)
-2.00% from January 1, 2012 thereafter.
+2.00% from January 1, 2012, thereafter.
 Amount is payable at normal or early retirement.
-If a member terminated prior to July 1, 1997 but was not eligible to commence his or her pension before July 1, 1997, an actuarial increase shall be made for C the change in the post-retirement interest rates from 5.00% to 6.00%.
+If a member terminated prior to July 1, 1997, but was not eligible to commence his or her pension before July 1, 1997, an actuarial increase shall be made for the change in the post-retirement interest rates from 5.00% to 6.00%.
 Combined service annuity Members are eligible for combined service benefits if they: (a.)
-Have sufficient allowable service in total that equals or exceeds the applicable service credit vesting requirement of the retirement plan with the longest applicable service credit vesting requirement; and (b.)
+Have sufficient allowable service in total that equals or exceeds the applicable service credit vesting requirement of the retirement plan with the longest applicable service credit vesting requirement; (b.)
 Have at least six months of allowable service credit in each plan worked under; and (c.)
 Are not in receipt of a benefit from another plan, or have applied for benefits with an effective date within one year.
-Members who meet the above requirements must have their benefit based on